 Promenade also comes with various custom fonts and header/footer styles that allow you the freedom to build your site, your way.

 Dixie was designed for a wide range of podcast creators.
 It doesn’t matter if you’re an experienced coder or a complete newbie, Dixie has you covered.

 This theme was created specifically for people who operate podcasts, as it supports the most important podcast-themed plugins on the market: PowerPress and SeriouslySimplePodcasting.
 On top of that, you can upload your MP3s, or even import your videos and audio from SoundCloud, YouTube, MixCloud, and more.

 It doesn’t get much more obvious who a theme is for than having a name like Podcast.
 The Podcast theme is specifically for audio streamers looking to create an easy website to feature their brand, past podcasts, and future podcasts as they’re released.

 You can make small adjustments to the design by choosing from 7 different color palettes and adjusting the sidebar/header/footer area to your liking.
 All-in-all, if you want something basic that gets the job done, Podcast is the answer.

 Challenger is a new theme with a slew of features that make it the ideal choice for the budding podcaster.
 You can create your site in a few minutes with Challenger’s easy-to-use interface system that lets you click, drag, and drop exactly the way you want.

 This theme also comes with 4 sections for widgets, over 50 social media icons, and the ability to customize your header and add optin features to get your viewers to sign up for your mailing list.
 You can use Challenger to grow your audience and upload your content in real time so your listeners can have the best experience, every time.

 Chosen is an ideal choice if you want to create a page that draws in listeners and keeps them there.
-You can build an engaging website with information about yourself, guests on your podcasts, future topics, and more.
+You can build an engaging website or personal blog with information about yourself, guests on your podcasts, future topics, and more.